 The protection from harm of children and adults who may be vulnerable is of paramount importance to us.
 As a chaplaincy within the Diocese of Europe, we comply fully with the requirements of the Diocese’s Safeguarding Policy.

-Reaffirmed by the Church Council on 3 April, 2019
+Reaffirmed by the Church Council on 24 May 2023.

 *You can find the detailed Diocesan policy and how it is implemented across all Chaplaincies in the Diocese here.
 You can also download our Safeguarding Information Card [pdf, 253kb].